-As part of our DSA commitments, all Snapchatters in the EU will now have the ability to better understand why content is being shown to them and have the ability to opt out of a personalized Stories and Spotlight content experience.
-We’ve also developed a simple guide to describe how personalization works.
+As part of our DSA commitments, all Snapchatters in the EU will now have the ability to better understand why content is being shown to them and have the ability to opt out of a personalised Stories and Spotlight content experience.
+We’ve also developed a simple guide to describe how personalisation works.

 A new notification and appeals process for content or account removals